 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 38 Economic Development: Goal 1 3.
-Locate commercial uses generating high volumes of traffic on a major arterial street, at the intersection of two minor arterials, or at a location with adequate access to a major arterial and at locations where nuisances and activities of the proposed use will not adversely affect adjacent areas. ~ The proposed district is located along an arterial roadway with multi-modal options that do not impact adjacent areas.
+Locate commercial uses generating high volumes of traffic on a major arterial street, at the intersection of two minor arterials, or at a location with adequate access to a major arterial and at locations where nuisances and activities of the proposed use will not adversely affect adjacent areas.
+V The proposal is not in an area where it will generate high volumes of traffic.
 39 Economic Development: Goal 1 4.
-Utilize industrial sites near the airport and the Ohio River to sup- port the growth and development of uses whose infrastructure and production needs require such a location or for land uses that support airport-oriented or river- oriented industrial uses.
-NA The proposal is not for industrial zoning.
+Utilize industrial sites near the airport and the Ohio River to support the growth and development of uses whose infrastructure and production needs require such a location or for land uses that support airport-oriented or river-oriented industrial uses.
+NA The proposal is not for industrial development.
 40 Economic Development: Goal 1 5.
 Require industrial developments to locate with the appropriate transportation connectivity, near an arterial street or within existing industrial subdivisions.
-NA The proposal is not for industrial zoning.
+NA The proposal is not for industrial development.
 41 Livability: Goal 1 17.
 Determine site susceptibility to erosion; identify the presence of on-site carbonate conditions and features that are vulnerable to site disturbance; identify the extent of existing groundwater use and the impacts of the project on groundwater resources, flow patterns, and existing and proposed surface drainage.
-Then mitigate potential hazards to such systems resulting from the project.
-NA Soils are not an issue with the proposal.
+Then mitigate potential hazards to such systems resulting from the project. ~ Erosion will not be an issue with the proposal.
 42 Livability: Goal 1 21.
-Mitigate negative development impacts to the integrity of the regulatory floodplain by encouraging development patterns that minimize disturbance and consider the increased risk of more frequent flooding events. ~ The proposed district utilizes a previously developed site and I not located within the floodplain.
+Mitigate negative development impacts to the integrity of the regulatory floodplain by encouraging development patterns that minimize disturbance and consider the increased risk of more frequent flooding events.
+NA The proposal is not located in a floodplain.
 43 Livability: Goal 1 24.
 Ensure, to the extent feasible, that critical facilities and those that store or use hazardous wastes are located outside the regulatory floodplain.
 Where essential community facilities must be located within a floodplain (e.g., pumping stations), ensure that these facilities are designed, located and operated in a manner that minimizes loss of services during flood events as well as limits, to the extent possible, floodplain disturbance.
-NA The proposal is not for industrial zoning.
+NA The proposal does not involve hazardous uses and is not located in a floodplain.

 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 44 Housing: Goal 1 2.
 Promote housing options and environments that support aging in place.
-Encourage housing for older adults and people with disabilities to be located close to shopping and transit routes and, when possible, medical and other supportive facilities. ~ The proposal allows for mixed use.
+Encourage housing for older adults and people with disabilities to be located close to shopping and transit routes and, when possible, medical and other supportive facilities. ~ C-2 zoning allows for residential development.
 45 Housing: Goal 2 1.
-Encourage inter-generational, mixed-income and mixed-use development that is connected to the neighborhood and surrounding area. ✓ The proposal allows for mixed use.
+Encourage inter-generational, mixed-income and mixed-use development that is connected to the neighborhood and surrounding area. ✓ C-2 zoning allows for residential development.
+The proposal is located in a well connected neighborhood.
 46 Housing: Goal 2 2.
 Locate housing within proximity to multi-modal transportation corridors providing safe and convenient access to employment opportunities, as well as within proximity to amenities providing neighborhood goods and services.
-Higher density, accessible residential uses should be located along transit corridors and in or near activity centers. ✓ The proposal allows for mixed use along an existing transit route.
+Higher density, accessible residential uses should be located along transit corridors and in or near activity centers. ~ C-2 zoning allows for residential development.
+The proposal is located along a transit corridor.
 47 Housing: Goal 3 2.
-As neighborhoods evolve, dis- courage displacement of existing residents from their community. ✓ The proposal does not involve the displacement of existing residents.
+As neighborhoods evolve, dis- courage displacement of existing residents from their community. ~ C-2 zoning allows for residential development.
+No existing residences will be displaced.
 48 Housing: Goal 3 3.
-Encourage the use of innovative methods such as clustering, mixed-use developments, co-housing, and accessory apartments to increase the production of fair and affordable housing. ~ The proposal allows for mixed use.
+Encourage the use of innovative methods such as clustering, mixed-use developments, co-housing, and accessory apartments to increase the production of fair and affordable housing. ~ C-2 zoning allows for residential development.